basilesportif/gall-guide/guide-docs/poke.md

 ```
 Our `grab` here just handles nouns, and converts them to the `action` type in `sur/poketime.hoon`.
 Notice that we use Ford to import that `sur` library.

 So with that all in hand, we can see our custom mark in action!
 All we have to do is use `&` before the name of our custom mark, and the Dojo will treat it as a custom mark, and try to render the following value from noun to it.
-Try out the following commands at the Dojo:
+Try out the following commands at the Dojo from `~zod`:
 ```
+> :poketime &poketime-action [%poke-remote ~timluc]

 > :poketime &poketime-action [%increase-counter 7]
 > :poketime %print-state
 ::  you'll see that the counter went up by 7, and that wex and sup in bowl are empty